-If you have questions, please feel free to contact Hayley Hontos, Individual and Corporate Giving Officer at firstname.lastname@example.org.
+If you have questions, please feel free to contact Maureen Walsh, Chief Advancement and Strategy Officer, at email@example.com.

 Cash Donation Auction Donation

-We will continue to monitor community spread, follow guidance from the CDC and Minnesota Department of Health, and adhere to the COVID policies issued by McNamara Alumni Center.
-Attendance for the event this year has been reduced.
+We will continue to monitor guidance from the CDC and Minnesota Department of Health, and adhere to the COVID policies issued by McNamara Alumni Center.

 For questions, please email Betsy Rogers at firstname.lastname@example.org.